-Complaint means a A written, signed charge alleging specific acts, conditions, or circumstances, which that are in violation of the anti-discrimination laws.
+Complaint - A written charge alleging specific acts, conditions, or circumstances that are in violation of the anti-discrimination laws.

 Compliance Officer - The district employee designated by the superintendent who is responsible for monitoring and coordinating the district's compliance with Chapter 391-90 WAC and the guidelines for prohibiting discrimination in Washington public schools developed by the Office of Superintendent of Public Instruction (OSPI).
 The District will publish the name and contact information of the compliance officer on its website and in its nondiscrimination statement distributed to students, parents/guardians, and employees.